Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-20, 11:46 AM - Clean up queueSongs, add newline to Looping message
 Cleaned up queueSongs by removing unnecessary code, added newline to the Looping message.

+### 2025-01-20, 3:56 PM - Add option for looping a shuffled playlist (shuffles on every iteration)
+Add new option for repeatedly playing a shuffled version of the playlist (reshuffles when it reaches the end of the playlist).

 ## Keith Hah

 ### 2025-01-02 - Brief description